ytorg/Yotter/README.md

 ### Upgrading to new versions:
 > This will never delete your database.
+#### New versions may require new Python modules.
+You will se this displayed as an "execution error".
+Just install the new package.
+Also, you will see the new needed packages on the [CHANGELOG](CHANGELOG.md)
 1. Navigate to the git repository (the one you cloned when installing).
 2. Pull new changes:
     - `git pull`